shaify-cloud/ai-mentor-portfolio-shaify/README.md

 5. **Agent answered:** synthesised "Based on search results, TCS plans to hire 40-50K freshers..."

 This is the ReAct loop.
 Every agent we build follows this pattern.

+## Day 9 Lab 9A — Hello-LangGraph

+- 1-tool ReAct agent with DuckDuckGo web_search
+- 4-message trace on a live-fact question (TCS 2026 hiring)
+- Failure case: bad URL → agent reported "could not find" / agent hallucinated [pick one]

+### Reflection (3 lines)

+1. The trace IS the explanation.
+Print every step.
+2. The doc-string IS the prompt.
+Bad doc-string = bad tool selection.
+3. Real agents handle tool failures gracefully — define failure modes in the doc-string.